yerzhankaratay/Yandex.Practicum/Project 05 Integrated Project 1/README.md

 ### Description
-Being provided data by an online store selling video games I conducted analysis and found the present best selling platforms and genres by region to define what the best groups of products, i.e. video games to advertise are.
+Being provided data by an online store selling video games I conducted analysis and found the present most popular (or best selling) platforms and genres by region to define what the best groups of products, i.e. video games to advertise are.

 ### Overview
 Things used